SanjeevDeka/Video-Game-Sales/README.md

 ## Data Cleaning

-There are only 3 records from 2017 and only 1 record from 2020, so those records were removed.
+There were only 3 records from 2017 and only 1 record from 2020, so those records were removed.
 And the null values were removed too.

+After cleaning our dataset consists of games from the year 1980 to 2016.

+## Data Visualization

+The visualization is available here: https://public.tableau.com/app/profile/sanjeev.deka/viz/VideoGameSales_16411099229790/GlobalSales